 Contact Us - TRIP

 Thomas Roads Improvement Program 1600 Truxtun Ave., 3rd Floor Bakersfield, CA 93301

 Office: (661) 326-3700 Fax: (661) 852-2195

-Congressman Kevin McCarthy has announced the Department of Transportation’s intent to award $50 million for Centennial Corridor construction under the Infrastructure for Rebuilding American (INFRA) grant program.
+In June 2018, Congressman Kevin McCarthy announced the Department of Transportation’s intent to award $50 million for Centennial Corridor construction under the Infrastructure for Rebuilding American (INFRA) grant program.

-During the past three months, the California Transportation Commission has awarded a $25 million SB1 grant, approved $31 million in State Highway Operations and Protection Program funds, and allocated $53 million in the 2018 State Transportation Improvement Program for Centennial Corridor.
+In spring 2018, the California Transportation Commission awarded a $25 million SB1 grant, approved $31 million in State Highway Operations and Protection Program funds, and allocated $53 million in the 2018 State Transportation Improvement Program for Centennial Corridor.
 These recent state and federal allocations total $169 million dollars and eliminate the need for the City to borrow funds to complete the project.
 All phases of Centennial Corridor are expected to be under construction by early 2019.